pwintz/sharc/README.md

 ![SHARC](https://github.com/user-attachments/assets/93d6d0fc-bfcf-4780-91d3-e4b2941cb94f)

-In cyber-physical systems (CPSs), there is a tight coupling between computation, communication, and control.
+In cyber-physical systems (CPSs), computation, communication, and control are tightly coupled.
-Due to the complexity of these systems, advanced design procedures that account for these tight interconnections are paramount to ensure the safe and reliable operation of control algorithms under computational constraints.
+Due to the complexity of these systems, advanced design procedures that account for these tight interconnections are vital to ensure safe and reliable operation of control algorithms under computational constraints.
 The Simulator for Hardware Architecture and Real-time (SHARC) is a tool to assist in the co-design of control algorithms and the computational hardware on which they are run.
 SHARC simulates a user-specified control algorithm on a user-specified microarchitecture, evaluating how computational constraints affect the performance of the control algorithm and the safety of the physical system.